jrootham/co-ops/initiative/partners.md

 - Community Land Trusts (CLTs)
   - Land is held in trust for permanent affordability and public benefit.
   - TMDC seeks to work with CLTs to ensure long-term community ownership of land.
-  - **Example**: The Toronto Indigenous Community Land Trust (TICLT) is a preferred partner, both in recognition of the Land Back movement and to support reconciliation.
+  - **Example**: The Toronto Indigenous Community Land Trust (TICLT) is a preferred partner, supporting reconciliation as part of the Land Back movement.
 - Tenant organizations and neighborhood associations
 - Planning and zoning allies
 - Indigenous governance bodies and community developers